-We are hosting a student film contest for Maine students!
+Following up the successful launch of our Mock Movie Trailer contest, we’re hosting another film contest for Maine students!
 Now’s your chance to make that mock movie trailer about science that you’ve always wanted to.
 The only thing that has to be in the trailer is science.
 Always wanted to make a marine biology musical?
 A romantic comedy about Edison?
 A horror movie about viruses?
 This is your chance to make the trailer of that movie that doesn’t exist (yet).
-More details:

 Ideas and Inspirations for the “mock movie”

 Marine biology musical

 Drama about amoebas

 Superhero movie about white blood cells

 Western showdown between Thomas Edison and Nikola Tesla

 Phases of the moon mystery

 Action film on Newton’s laws